skothare/AbInitioProtStruct/README.md

 **Figure 3:** Stepwise calculation of structural information scores and final structure prediction.

+## Contributions
+Arth Banka:  Worked on the HMM code from research, to implementation and testing functions.
+Riti Bhatia: Worked on the Chou-Fasman code from research to implementation and testing functions.
+Sanchitha Kuthethoor: Worked on the visualizations using RShiny- the user interface as well as the validation app.
+She also worked on validation of the three models against DSSP predictions.
+Sumeet Kothare: Worked on the GOR code from research to implementation and testing.
+Sumeet also worked with Sanchitha on the visualizations and validation.

 ## References
 1. Prevelige, P., & Fasman, G. D. (1989).
 Chou-Fasman Prediction of the secondary structure of proteins.
 Prediction of Protein Structure and the Principles of Protein Conformation, 391–416. https://doi.org/10.1007/978-1-4613-1571-1_9
 2. Garnier, J., Osguthorpe, D. J., & Robson, B. (1978).
 Analysis of the accuracy and implications of simple methods for predicting the secondary structure of globular proteins.
 Journal of Molecular Biology, 120(1), 97–120.